 Let’s first look at market share, the key indicator of the success of an operating system.
 In the fourth quarter of 2014 Android device shipments within the smartphone market accounted for 32%, as supposed to Apple’s 27.7% (worldwide, the two systems accounted for 95.6% of the global market!)
 Evidently, Google is winning the smartphone OS battle, the sheer number of manufacturers using the system (many of these being cut-price, budget smartphones geared towards the masses) making for big sales.

 The situation is also helped along by the fact that many developers will naturally release a version of their product for both operating systems.
-If you want to play games at Betway, for instance, you can do so on Apple and Android devices, enjoying titles to your heart’s content.
 As such, if you’re not a lover of Apple devices you can quite easily switch to another system and device.
 With support for older Apple products falling, this is also a pretty huge impetus for early iOS adopters who are bored with the state of affairs.

 Android has also been helped along massively in recent months with the release of the Samsung Galaxy S6, a smartphone that was received incredibly well upon its release.
 S6 users are already reporting of the many things they can get out of their new-fangled devices, and the hype surrounding the product has likely done Google some serious favours following the release of the iPhone 6.